fhcrc/nestly/docs/scons.rst

 .. py:currentmodule:: nestly.scons

+SCons_ is an excellent build tool (analogous to ``make``).
 The :mod:`nestly.scons` module is provided to make integrating nestly with SCons easier. :class:`SConsWrap` wraps a :class:`~nestly.core.Nest` object to provide additional methods for adding nests.
+SCons is complex and is fully documented on their website, so we do not describe it here.
+However, for the purposes of this document, it suffices to know that dependencies are created when a *target* function is called.

+The basic idea is that when writing an SConstruct file (analogous to a Makefile), these :class:`SConsWrap` objects extend the usual nestly functionality with build dependencies.
+Specifically, there are functions that add targets to the nest.
+When SCons is invoked, these targets are identified as dependencies and the needed code is run.
+There are also aggregate functions (this is aggregate with a hard second "a"; rhymes with "Watergate") that don't get immediately called, but rather when the :meth:``finalize_aggregate`` method is called.

 Constructing an ``SConsWrap``
 =============================